Wi-Fi Surveys are critical to the operation of any Wireless LAN deployment.

 It may come as a surprise, but there are a number of Wi-Fi surveys and the Wi-Fi design process is actually delivered as a number of states.

-The quick summary of the types are Wi-Fi RF Survey are:
+The quick summary of the types of Wi-Fi RF Survey are:

 - Wi-Fi Predictive Design: The starting point for all new designs